 Before and after eating, you should wash your hands thoroughly to reduce the potential transmission of the virus.
-If dining on campus, you should wear your mask or face covering until you are ready to eat and then replace it afterward.
+If dining on campus, you do not have to wear your mask or face covering.
 Eating establishments must meet requirements to allow at least 6 feet of distance between each customer, including lines and seating arrangements.
 Individuals should not sit facing one another.

-Staff are encouraged to take food back to their office areas or eat outside, if this is reasonable for their situation.
+Staff are encouraged to take food back to their office areas or eat outside if this is reasonable for their situation.
 If you are eating in your work environment (break room, office, etc.), maintain 6 feet of distance between you and others.
 Individuals should not sit facing one another.
-Only remove your mask or face covering in order to eat, then put it back on.